msalemor/azure-appservice-to-mssql-fw-otions/README.md

 - The database gets a private IP assignment.
 These disables all other firewall rules.
 - A jumpbox is needed to administer the database.
 - NSGs can be applied between the connection and the database subnets to restrict traffic further.
-- If is possible to have on-prem devices access the Azure SQL using hybrid DNS configuration
+- It is possible to have on-prem devices access the Azure SQL using a hybrid DNS configuration